tanhuy998/context-js/README.md

-## Controller that return response Content
+## Controller that send content as response's body

 We can annotate the return value of controller's action will be sent as the body of the response.

 syntax: